courselabs/observability/labs/metrics/README.md

 We've looked at counters, gauges and summaries.
 There's one other metric type - the histogram.

-Look at the metrics from the document processor again and you'll see a histogram metric.
+Look at the metrics from the document processor at http://localhost:9110/metrics again and you'll see a histogram metric.
 What is it recording, and how could you use the data?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).